miranda-ng/miranda-ng/plugins/TranslitSwitcher/docs/Readme.txt

-﻿for adding symbol when you resend message add in your db:
+for adding symbol when you resend message add in your db:
 [TranslitSwitcher]
 ResendSymbol=u*
 where * is resend symbol